Cronos zkEVM CRO (ZKCRO) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Cronos zkEVM CRO Historical Price

-According to the latest data gathered on Cronos zkEVM CRO live price page, the current price of Cronos zkEVM CRO is 0.093334USD.
-The circulating supply of Cronos zkEVM CRO(ZKCRO) is 151.13M ZKCRO , giving it a market capitalization of $14.12M.
+According to the latest data gathered on Cronos zkEVM CRO live price page, the current price of Cronos zkEVM CRO is 0.099708USD.
+The circulating supply of Cronos zkEVM CRO(ZKCRO) is 150.27M ZKCRO , giving it a market capitalization of $14.98M.

 The Cronos zkEVM CRO Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ZKCRO based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.